TEIC/website/src/about/bylaws.md

-These Bylaws may be repealed or amended or new Bylaws adopted by affirmative vote of at least one-half of the Members of Consortium voting in person or by proxy at a regular or Special Meeting, or, to the extent permitted by law and not in conflict with the Articles of Incorporation, by a true majority of the Board of Directors then in office acting at a regular or Special Meeting, or by unanimous written
+These Bylaws may be repealed or amended or new Bylaws adopted by affirmative vote of at least one-half of the Members of Consortium voting in person, online, or by proxy at a regular or Special Meeting, or, to the extent permitted by law and not in conflict with the Articles of Incorporation, by a true majority of the Board of Directors then in office acting at a regular or Special Meeting, or by unanimous written